 The Order Fulfillment Process In 7 Steps + Best Practices for Efficiency

-The secret to winning over customers and meeting their expectations begins in the warehouse — with a streamlined order fulfillment process.
+Today’s well-informed customers have high expectations, and the secret to winning them over begins in the warehouse — with a streamlined order fulfillment process.

 In this article, we’ll cover all you need to know about order fulfillment, including types, the step-by-process, best practices and more.

-Plus, we’ll introduce how Modula’s automated solutions can help you streamline order fulfillment to increase picking accuracy and in turn, boost customer satisfaction.
+Plus, we’ll introduce how Modula’s automated solutions can help you streamline order fulfillment, enhance picking accuracy, and ultimately boost customer satisfaction.

 What is Order Fulfillment?

-Order fulfillment is the process of receiving goods and shipping them to your customers within an expected timeline.
+Order fulfillment is the process of receiving new orders and delivering them accurately within the expected timeline.

-The process starts with receiving and sorting inventory and ends with shipping orders or managing return transactions.
+This process begins with receiving and sorting inventory and concludes with shipping orders to your customers.

 4 Types of Order Fulfillment